cs3450group2/group2/README.md

    }
 ```

-- Migrate in bash
+Migrate in bash

-  - `bash $ python manage.py migrate`
+`bash $ python manage.py migrate`

-- Create an admin account
+Create an admin account

-  - `bash $ python manage.py createsuperuser`
+`bash $ python manage.py createsuperuser`

-- Then complete migrations
+Then complete migrations

-  - `bash $ python manage.py makemigrations group2`
+`bash $ python manage.py makemigrations`

-- Then migrate again
+Then migrate again

-  - `bash $ python manage.py migrate`
+`bash $ python manage.py migrate`

-- and finally
+and finally

-  - `bash $ python manage.py runserver`
+`bash $ python manage.py runserver`

 Type `localhost:8000` in a browser to see the app running.

 # Unit testing instructions

 Unit tests are located in files prefixed with `test_`.
 Tests can be run by executing `./manage.py test`.

 # System testing instructions

 Start by running an instance of the web app by first entering the repository and then by entering the following:
 `bash $ python manage.py runserver`

 Now that the app is running, open an internet browser and enter the address `localhost:8000`

 Login to the web app using the following credentials.

 Username: SystemTest, Password: systest

+Unit tests are contained in the tests.py file in the repository.
+These can be run by entering the repository then typing the following:
+`bash $ python manage.py test`